 What exactly is Material Design?
 I know that you might initially interpret it as Madonna’s Material Girl.
 But wait a minute!
 It has nothing to do with it or with any financially related idea.
+In this post we will write about the meaning of the material design, why was it created and as a bonus we will provide you with the Free Google Material Design Icons Set we at WebHostFace designed.

 In a nutshell, it is a new visual and interactive design concept from Google for creating bold graphic interfaces driven by typography, scale, color and position.
 Material design has been developed as a challenge to create a visual language for the users that synthesizes the classic principles of good design with the innovation and capability of technology and science.